What are the 5 Main Causes of Health Inequities?

 Our role in addressing social determinants of health

-Blue Cross Blue Shield of Michigan and the Blue Cross Blue Shield of Michigan Foundation closely track how social determinants of health affect the individuals in the communities we serve across the state.
-We target grants and funding to organizations engaged in work on the ground that helps people bridge gaps and break down barriers when it comes to taking care of themselves, their families and their health.
-In Michigan, both rural and urban communities are struggling with the impacts of social determinants of health.
+Blue Cross Blue Shield of Michigan and the Blue Cross Blue Shield of Michigan Foundation assess how social determinants of health affect the individuals in the communities we serve across the state.
+We provide grants and funding to organizations engaged in work on the ground that helps people bridge gaps and break down barriers when it comes to addressing household needs, taking care of their families and their health.

 Photo credit: Getty Images